Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 • Rust and mold.

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause obnoxious sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can cause annoying sounds when running and even require air conditioning repair.

 • Make your air conditioner sink further.